-A visit to this year's InterSupply is doubly worth it.
+A visit to this year's InterSupply was doubly worth it.

-For the first time, InterSupply offers its visitors a wide range of high-quality information in the form of lectures and seminars accompanying the trade fair.
-The lectures during the trade fair are free of charge for all trade fair visitors.
+For the first time, InterSupply offered its visitors a wide range of high-quality information in the form of lectures and seminars accompanying the trade fair.
+The lectures during the trade fair were free of charge for all trade fair visitors.

 Is the end of the cigarette near? – Alternatives for the trade

 The ‘Tabak Zeitung’ tobacco newspaper and the InterTabac trade fair jointly invite you to the following event: